zachary7829/QuickUpdateEngine/README.md

 -Better error handling

+-Adding download URL on return from API

+-Return base64 encoded QuickUpdate vCard in API

+-Return `IsChangeAvailable` dictionary key **only** if there is a rollback/update available, might make QU an action faster

+-Auto-returning the shortcut's ID as a name if no name was inputted in the `ShortcutName` field

--Still gotta work on not constructing json from strings.
+-Still gotta work on not constructing json from strings, the way I do currently is really messy